"No debating": SA defends Christmas clothes after woman questions tradition

 - Briefly News recently reported on a customer paying for groceries with coins during Januworry season.

-- A South African man went viral after trying to sell a stone for R5 million, with thousands of people giggling at his over-the-top sales pitch.
+- A South African man went viral after trying to sell a stone for R5 million, with thousands giggling at his over-the-top sales pitch.

 - A couple trolled their neighbourhood with fake takeaways in a playful skit about Januworry.